lukewaite/laravel-aws-cache-adapter/README.md

 # Usage

 ### Direct Usage of the Adapter
-The `LaravelCacheAdapter` can be passed directly in to Flysystem your `config/filesystems.php`
+The `LaravelCacheAdapter` can be passed directly into Flysystem in your `config/filesystems.php`
 ```
     's3' => [
         'driver'      => 's3',